floating-gates/GNU-Linux-handbook/src/utilities/docker.md

 ```

 ### Mount a file system directory inside a docker container

 Do not store your simulation data in the container.
 Instead let’s give our
-container access to just a little bit of our local filesystem.
-From your project
+container access to the local filesystem.
+I.g. run:
-directory in a Windows environment, run:

 ```sh
 docker run -ti --rm -v ${PWD}:/data -w /data <imageID>
 ```

 By adding the -v option we’re asking Docker to mount our current working directory
 ($PWD) as /data in the container.
 We’ve also added the -w switch to tell Docker
 that we’d like to be in /data when the container starts.

 ## Creating an image from a container

 You can convert a container into an image by using the command

 ```sh
 docker commit
 ```

 ## Delete container

 The following command will delete the container:

 ```sh